PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 The body of function is a call to `sourceConfigFiles` with argument `vim`.
 In the `let-in` block you can see both defined.

-### Understand transformation of Vim Script to Config files in nix store
+### Transformation of Vim script to Config files in nix store

 `vim` is a result `script2ConfigFiles` call with argument `"vim"`.
 The argument defines the sub-directory name from which we want to read the vim scripts.